kubedb/cli/docs/reference/kubedb_get.md

       --show-labels                   When printing, show all labels as the last column (default hide labels column) --sort-by string                If non-empty, sort list types using this field specification.
 The field specification is expressed as a JSONPath expression (e.g. '{.metadata.name}').
 The field in the API resource specified by this JSONPath expression must be an integer or a string.
       --template string               Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
-      --use-openapi-print-columns     If true, use x-kubernetes-print-column metadata (if present) from the OpenAPI schema for displaying a resource.
   -w, --watch                         After listing/getting the requested object, watch for changes.
 Uninitialized objects are excluded if no object name is provided.
       --watch-only                    Watch for changes to the requested object(s), without listing/getting first.
 ```